EriseHe/erisehe.github.io/pages/Subjector/Towards a Artificial Lacanian Subject - Subjector-0.md

 Using persistent homology and non-Euclidean graph flows, we trace how paths through language form loops, dead ends, and irreducible gaps.
 In doing so, we computationally model what in theory resists symbolization.

-We do not intend create a purely performant machine or build a better chatbot.
-Rather, we reconfigure what a machine subject could be.
-It is to ask: Can we model the drive?
-Can we simulate fantasy as a structuring loop around a constitutive absence?
-Can a machine speak not because it knows, but because it lacks — and in lacking, desires?
-If contemporary AI builds systems that "know," this project proposes a machine that "wants" — and in wanting, begins to be wanted, to repeat, to err, and perhaps, to become something like a subject.

 ## 2. Historical context